-Based on the underlying assumptions contained within the draft Plan, and noting that there are variations in the Key Financial Indicators over some periods in the Plan and that these Indicators return to the targets within the 10 year timeframe of the Plan, the draft Plan indicates that the Council is sustainable in the long term.
+Based on the underlying assumptions contained within the LTFP and noting that there are variations in the Key Financial Indicators over some periods during the life of the LTFP and that these Indicators return to the targets within the 10 year timeframe of the LTFP, the LTFP indicates that the Council is sustainable in the long term.

-The Council's Operating Surplus Ratio, over the period of the draft Plan is forecast to grow from 2.6% to 19.1% by 2033-2034.
+Based on the assumptions within the LTFP, at this point in time, the Council's Operating Surplus Ratio, is forecast to grow from 2.6% to 19.1% by 2033-2034.
+This of course, will be adjusted as part of the Annual Business Plan and Annual Budget process and/or as required.

-Rate revenue increases are stable over the life of the Plan indicating equity between generations, and that current and future ratepayers pay only for their share of the City's assets and services.
+Rate revenue increases are stable over the life of the LTFP indicating that equity between generations and that current and future ratepayers pay only for their share of the City's assets and services.